aknutas/aknutas.github.io/publications.md

 #### Civic Tech
 Knutas, A., Palacin, V., Maccani, G., Helfert, M. (2019).
 Software Engineering in Civic Tech: A Case Study about Code for Ireland.
 In *Proceedings of the 41st International Conference on Software Engineering*. ([Preprint from arXiv](https://arxiv.org/abs/1904.04104))

 Palacin-Silva, M. V., Knutas, A., Ferrario, M. A., Porras, J., Ikonen, J., & Chea, C. (2018).
 The Role of Gamification in Participatory Environmental Sensing: A Study In the Wild.
 In *Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems*.
-ACM. ([ACM](https://doi.org/10.1145/3173574.3173795) \| [Request preprint from ResearchGate](https://www.researchgate.net/publication/324659980_The_Role_of_Gamification_in_Participatory_Environmental_Sensing_A_Study_In_the_Wild))
+ACM. ([ACM](https://doi.org/10.1145/3173574.3173795) \| [Preprint from LUTPub](http://urn.fi/URN:NBN:fi-fe201902185282))

 #### Gamification
 Knutas, A., van Roy, R., Hynninen, T., Granato, M., Kasurinen, J., & Ikonen, J. (2018).
 A process for designing algorithm-based personalized gamification. *Multimedia Tools and Applications*, 1-20. ([SpringerLink](https://doi.org/10.1007/s11042-018-6913-5) open access)